maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 **Only Authorised requests can access the low level APIs.**

+1. Authorised requests should contain the token in the Authorization header.
+2. The query parameters and the request body must be encrypted using the symmetric key.
+3. Response body will be encrypted using the symmetric key.

 ## Structured Data

 Structured Data can be used to reference data in the network using an ID and the `tag_type`.